 You must be able to adjust your markup to achieve better profit margins.
 The demand for the product also affects the markup you will set.

 So there are many moving parts you need to work with, so be careful not to lock anything under a specific pricing strategy, especially with traditional keystone pricing.

 Setting up the right price for many small businesses becomes significant to survive in the market.
 It can actually determine your growth as a business.

-So you can start with studying and analyzing all the pricing strategies and how you can benefit from it.
+So you can start by studying and analyzing all the pricing strategies and how you can benefit from them.

 Make sure you adapt state-of-the-art POS systems for your business to make the right choice when it comes to pricing.

 Experimenting With Your Pricing To Capture More Market Share

 The most common misconception about pricing your product amongst most small business owners is – lower pricing products lead people to buy it more, increasing sales.

 According to Seth Godin, you can certainly race to the bottom to win, and you might as well, which will be the worst part of it.